Classical harmonic analysis viewed through the prism of noncommutative geometry: Summability of Banach Fredholm modules

+Finally, if the Banach space $X$ has the approximation property, then by \cite[]{Pie80} we have $s_n(T) \to 0$ if and only if $T$ is compact.

-By \cite[p.~220]{Kon80}, the trace $\tr$ on the space of finite-rank operators acting on $X$ admits a unique continuous extension on $S^1_\app(X)$, again denoted $\tr$.
+\paragraph{Links with the trace} By \cite[p.~220]{Kon86}, the trace $\tr$ on the space of finite-rank operators acting on a Banach space $X$ admits a unique continuous extension on the space $S^1_\app(X)$, again denoted $\tr$.
 The same thing is true for $S^1_\weyl$ for the class of Banach spaces with the bounded approximation property.
-Moreover, by \cite[pp.~224-225]{Kon86}), the previously trace coincide with the sum of eigenvalues of T, i.e.~$\tr T=\sum_{n=0}^{\infty} \lambda_n(T)$.
+Moreover, by \cite[pp.~224-225]{Kon86}, the previously trace coincide with the sum of eigenvalues of $T$, i.e., $\tr T=\sum_{n=0}^{\infty} \lambda_n(T)$.
 Furthermore, if $T \in S^1_\app(X)$ and if $R \co X \to X$ is a bounded operator then by \cite[Corollary 2 p.~228]{Kon86}

-It is worth noting that by \cite[Theorem 4.b.12 p.~245]{Kon86} a Banach space $X$ is isomorphic to a Hilbert space if and only if the space $\mathcal{N}(X)$ of nuclear operators coincide with the space $S^1_\app(X)$.
+It is worth noting that by \cite[Theorem 4.b.12 p.~245]{Kon86} a Banach space $X$ is isomorphic to a Hilbert space if and only if the space $\mathcal{N}(X)$ of nuclear operators acting on $X$ coincide with the space $S^1_\app(X)$.

-Recall the Weyl's inequality for operators acting on Banach spaces.
-For that recall that a bounded operator $T \co X \to X$ is a Riesz operator if \begin{enumerate} \item for all $\lambda \in \mathbb{C}- \{0\}$, $T- \lambda \Id$ is a Fredholm operator and has finite ascent and finite descent,
+\paragraph{Weyl's inequality} Recall Weyl's inequality for operators acting on Banach spaces.
+For that For this purpose, we first recall that a bounded operator $T \co X \to X$ is a Riesz operator \cite[Definition 1.a.3 p.~19]{Kon86} if \begin{enumerate} \item for all $\lambda \in \mathbb{C}- \{0\}$, $T- \lambda \Id_X$ is a Fredholm operator and has finite ascent and finite descent,

-\item all non-zero spectral values $\lambda \in \sigma(T)$ are eigenvalues of finite multiplicity and have no accumulation point except possibly zero. \end{enumerate} Then by \cite[Theorem 2.a.6 p.~85]{Kon86} any bounded operator $T \in S^q_\weyl(X)$ is a Riesz operator such that its sequence $(\lambda_n)$ of eigenvalues belongs to the space $\ell^q$ and we have
+\item all non-zero spectral values $\lambda \in \sigma(T)$ are eigenvalues of finite multiplicity and have no accumulation point except possibly zero. \end{enumerate} Then by \cite[Theorem 2.a.6 p.~85]{Kon86} any bounded operator $T \in S^q_\weyl(X)$ for some $0 < q < \infty$ is a Riesz operator such that its sequence $(\lambda_n)$ of eigenvalues belongs to the Banach space $\ell^q$ and we have the inequality

 \paragraph{Summability of Banach Fredholm modules}

 Here, we give a generalization of \cite[Definition 3 p.~290]{Con94}.